nathanbisig/RecWeb/README.md

 # RecWeb
-A Chrome extension that uses AI to recommend a set of webpages to visit
+A project done for my Master's of Engineering.
+A Chrome extension that uses AI to recommend webpages.